 Injuries caused by auto accidents can often be very severe.
 In an instant, you or a loved one can sustain an injury that can instantly change your lives forever.
 With so much at stake, it’s critical you have someone on your side who understands the law and knows how to investigate such accidents.

-At Davis, Davis, Davis & Davis, PC, our Roanoke accident injury attorneys have years of experience handling such complicated cases.
-We're familiar with the common causes of accidents.
+At Davis, Davis, Davis & Davis, PC, of Roanoke and Rocky Mount, our attorneys have years of experience handling such complicated cases.
+We’re familiar with the common causes of accidents.
 We know how to identify various types of accidents.
 We know what questions to ask, what evidence to look for and how to compile that information into a compelling legal case.

 Even if your injury does not result in a permanent disability, the impact can be far reaching – physically, financially and emotionally.
 You might be unable to work for weeks or months.
 You could lose your house due to financial hardship.
 It could take years to get back to where you were before your accident.

-Accident injuries cover a broad range.
-From serious to minor injuries, permanent to temporary disabilities, the list of injuries due to motor vehicle accidents in Roanoke and other nearby communities is extensive.
+Car accident injuries cover a broad range.
+From serious to minor injuries, permanent to temporary disabilities, the list of injuries due to motor vehicle accidents is extensive.
 Some of the most common injuries include:

 A sudden, sharp blow to the head caused by a car accident can have serious consequences.
 Depending on how fast the vehicle was traveling and the force of the accident, head injuries (also called traumatic brain injuries or TBIs) can cover a wide range.